clemsonciti/palmetto-documentation/docs/openondemand/apps/vscode.md

 Normally, the number of resource chunks should be `1` unless you are working with a clustered computing software.

 Once you launch your server you will be taken to your [current list of interactive sessions](https://openod02.palmetto.clemson.edu/pun/sys/dashboard/batch_connect/sessions "current list of interactive sessions").
 Your job will be queued until resources are available to handle your request.
-Once that has happened you will be able to connect to your VSCode server with a button.

 <img src="../../images/ood/apps/vscode/server_running.png" style="width:800px">

+Once your resources are available you will be able to connect to your VSCode server with a button that says `Connect to Jupyter`.

 If you get stuck in the queuing phase, try lowering the resources your server is using or making sure `interconnect = any` in the server request options.